 Food markets and local fairs are great for buying fruits and vegetables; the best option is to search for the local ones near your home.

 If you’re looking for ethnic markets you may find interesting the Wing Tai Supermarket, H-Mart specialized in Asian food, and the African Shopping centre in Brixton.*

 Two other options that you are sure to encounter are Poundland and Iceland.
 In Poundland you can find all kinds of products for £1, from chocolates, stationery and cleaning products to home accessories.
 In Iceland you can find a vast range of pre-frozen foods, such as party appetizers, ready-meals, meats and ice creams, etc. You might also like to check out the Co-op (the Co-operative), which has fair prices and an interesting range of products.

 Mark & Spencer and Waitrose are posher shops to buy food from.
-The quality of their products is excellent and they sell things like wine, cheese and desserts – obviously, though, this quality is reflected in their prices.
+The quality of their products is excellent and they sell things like wine, cheese and delightful desserts.
+Obviously, though, this quality is reflected in their prices.

 If you have some ability in the kitchen, or if you’re willing to learn, you won’t have a problem with food in London.
 It’s one of the most culinary-diverse cities in the world.
 Keep your mind open and always carry a bag with you – it’s not uncommon to visit all the supermarkets, trying to grab the special offers of the day.

-If you enjoy new culinary experiences and would also like to improve your speaking skills, come along to one of our Saturday Speaking Club groups.
-Speaking Club is once a week – make sure you reserve your place by calling us at 0203 455 3399, or email us at: firstname.lastname@example.org.
+If you enjoy new culinary experiences and would also like to improve your speaking skills, come along to one of our Free Friday Conversation Clubs – make sure you reserve your place by calling us at 0203 455 3399, or email us at: firstname.lastname@example.org.
 You can find out more about our English courses and activities at the school.